A. Igoni Barrett

 Adrian Igonibo Barrett (born 26 March 1979) is a Nigerian writer of short stories and novels.
 In 2014, he was named on the Africa39 list of writers aged under 40 with potential and talent to define future trends in African literature.
-Following his two collections of short stories – From Caves of Rotten Teeth (2005) and Love Is Power, or Something Like That (2013) – his first novel, Blackass, was published in 2015.
+Following his two collections of short stories – From Caves of Rotten Teeth (2005) and Love Is Power, or Something Like That (2013) – his first novel, Blackass, was published in 2015, described by the Chicago Review of Books as "Kafka with a wink".

 Career

 Born in Port Harcourt, Nigeria, to a Nigerian mother and the Jamaican novelist and poet Lindsay Barrett, A. Igoni Barrett studied agriculture at the University of Ibadan, although one year before graduating he decided that he wanted to be a writer.
 He has said: "My father was the first person to support me as a writer.
 I felt I had to prove to myself that I was serious about writing, so I gave the ultimate sacrifice – I gave up my university education for a self-education in writing."
 In 2007 Barrett moved to Lagos, where he met his wife, the Dutch journalist and writer Femke van Zeijl.

 His first book, a collection of short stories entitled From Caves of Rotten Teeth, was published in 2005 and reissued in 2008.
 A story from the collection, "The Phoenix", won the 2005 BBC World Service short story competition.

 His second collection of stories, Love Is Power, or Something Like That, was published by Graywolf Press in 2013; according to The Boston Globe, the collection "pulses with an indomitable life force that is, by turns, tender and fierce".
 Time Out New York commented: "These rich pieces are also brilliantly sequenced....
 Shifts in mood happen throughout the book....
 Unlikely moments of empathy occur again and again amid wrenching drama and subtle comedy; the resulting collection satisfies on numerous levels."
 Love is Power, or Something Like That was chosen as a "best book of 2013" by NPR and Flavorwire.